stable-packages/store/README.md

 ![](http://img.badgesize.io/unional/global-store/master/dist/global-store.js)

 A version locked global store.

 This is designed to be used by packages.

-For application, you should consider some dependency injection library to help access to your application-wide global information.
+For application, you should consider using a dependency injection library to help access to your application-wide global information.

+This library will move to version `1.0` as soon as possible.
+But once it reaches `1.0`, it will never update to other major or minor releases. i.e. there will be no `1.1` or `2.0` of this library.

+It may release patches to add misc info, e.g. improve typings, fix typos, or add `flow` support, but that's it.

+With the version locked, you can rest assure there will be one and only one version of this library ever available in any application.
+So that even if there are multiple version of your library exists in an application, they will have access to the same global store.

 ## DISCLAIMER